Kamigami-no-Tanjou/Koishi-Tetsu-v3/README.md

 ## Web-Application
 I'm quite yet to decide how I will realize it exactly, though I know I will have to implement an authentification system.
 The safest way to make it would be to use discord's one, but I have no idea how they make it work. <br>
 Once connected, it will allow the user to see and modify the parameters of a specific server.

+## Legal terms
+As every project available to public in this organization, it is licensed under MIT copyright.
+More info by clicking the License shield at the top.